 Fraud in the Inducement as a Defense to Fidelity and Surety Claims

 In order to appreciate fully the application of common law principles of fraud in the inducement in the context of fidelity coverage or surety bonds, an understanding of those principles is helpful.
-Accordingly, a brief overview of them as set out in the Restatement (Second) of Contracts is presented in Part II of this article.
-Part III addresses issues raised by the fraud in the inducement defense to claims under fidelity policies, and Part IV does the same with respect to surety bonds.
-Part V explores the potential for waiver of the right to rescission by contractual disclaimer or by ratification from inaction.
+Accordingly, a brief overview of them as set out in the Restatement (Second) of Contracts is presented in Part I of this article.
+Part II addresses issues raised by the fraud in the inducement defense to claims under fidelity policies, and Part III does the same with respect to surety bonds.
+Part IV explores the potential for waiver of the right to rescission by contractual disclaimer or by ratification from inaction.

 (1) If a party's manifestation of assent is induced by either a fraudulent or a material misrepresentation by the other party upon which the recipient is justified in relying, the contract is voidable by the recipient.

-A “misrepresentation” is “an assertion that is not in accord with the facts.”2 A misrepresentation is “fraudulent” if “the maker intends his assertion to induce a party to manifest his assent” and the maker (a) “knows or believes that the assertion is not in accord with the facts,” (b) “does not have the confidence that be states at implies in the truth of the assertion,” or (c) “does not have the basis that he states for the assertion."3 A misrepresentation is “material” if “it would be likely to induce a reasonable person to manifest his assent, or if the maker knows that it would be likely to induce the recipient to do so.4 Thus, although a contract is rendered voidable by a misrepresentation which is intended to deceive and is therefore fraudulent, an intent to deceive is not required as long as the misrepresentation is material.
-Conversely, although materiality is necessary if a misrepresentation is innocent, it is not necessary when there was an intention to mislead 5 In either case, the recipient must have been justified in relying on the misrepresentation to enter into the contract.
+A “misrepresentation” is “an assertion that is not in accord with the facts.”
+A misrepresentation is “fraudulent” if “the maker intends his assertion to induce a party to manifest his assent” and the maker (a) “knows or believes that the assertion is not in accord with the facts,” (b) “does not have the confidence that he states or implies in the truth of the assertion,” or (c) “does not have the basis that he states for the assertion.”
+A misrepresentation is “material” if “it would be likely to induce a reasonable person to manifest his assent, or if the maker knows that it would be likely to induce the recipient to do so.”
+Thus, although a contract is rendered voidable by a misrepresentation which is intended to deceive and is therefore fraudulent, an intent to deceive is not required so long as the misrepresentation is material.
+Conversely, although materiality is necessary if a misrepresentation is innocent, it is not necessary when there was an intention to mislead.
+In either case, the recipient must have been justified in relying on the misrepresentation to enter into the contract.
 Overall, under the common law as set out in the Restatement of Contracts, one seeking to void a contract must establish the following four elements: first, there must be a misrepresentation; second, the misrepresentation must be either fraudulent or material; third, the misrepresentation must have induced the recipient to make the contract; and fourth, the recipient must have been justified in relying on the misrepresentation.
-6

-Despite use of the word “bond” in the shorthand term “fidelity bond,” the phrase typically refers to “specialized insurance coverage" 7 by which financial institutions or commercial enterprises seek to protect themselves from the dishonest conduct of their employees.8 As a species of first-party insurance, fidelity coverage creates a contractual relationship between two parties: the purchasing insured which seeks protection and the insurer which issues and underwrites the coverage.
+Despite use of the word “bond” in the short-hand term “fidelity bond,” the phrase typically refers to “specialized insurance coverage” by which financial institutions or commercial enterprises seek to protect themselves from the dishonest conduct of their employees.
+As a species of first-party insurance, fidelity coverage creates a contractual relationship between two parties: the purchasing insured which seeks protection and the insurer which issues and underwrites the coverage.